 I studied dramatic arts, screenwriting and acting, taking a lead role in a college production and an AFI student film, developing my passion for storytelling.
 I graduated from UCLA and went on to work in TV production at Universal Studios.
 I kept writing... short stories, essays, and poetry.
 Your Self-Confident Baby was my first book.
 After, I tried my hand at a novel.
 (That first attempt is gratefully stored in a box in my garage).
 The Way Home, another novel, followed.

 I love developing the fictional world and getting lost in the wonderful process of creating it.
 For me story starts with an image out of which characters and their journeys grow.
-I've finished three screenplays and am currently at work on my fourth.
+I've finished four screenplays and am currently at work on my fifth.